Simone Colombi: Atalanta

-Born in Seriate, the Province of Bergamo, Colombi started his career with hometown club Atalanta Bergamo.
+Born in Seriate, the province of Bergamo, Colombi started his career with hometown club Atalanta Bergamo.
 He was awarded number 91 shirt in 2008–09 season, as third keeper behind Ferdinando Coppola and Andrea Consigli.

 In June 2009, he left for Lega Pro Prima Divisione club Pergocrema.
-He was the first choice keeper of Pergocrema until the arrival of Enrico Rossi in February.
+He was the first-choice keeper of Pergocrema until the arrival of Enrico Rossi in February.
 He regained his place in starting 11 in the return leg of relegation tie-breaker, which the team 1–1 draw with Pro Patria and 3–3 tie in aggregate and won the play-out by more away goal.

 In August 2010, he left for fellow Lega Pro club Alessandria via Atalanta, which he was the understudy of Andrea Servili.
 He also signed a new 3-year contract with Atalanta on 3 August.

-In January 2011 he was transferred on loan to Lega Pro Prima Divione club Juve Stabia.
-He played as a regular since his arrival, helping the team to gain the promotion in Serie B after the play-offs campaign.
+In January 2011, he was loaned to Lega Pro Prima Divisione club Juve Stabia.
+He played regularly since his arrival, helping the team gain promotion to Serie B after the play-offs.
 As a result, the loan is confirmed for the 2011–12 season.
-On 31 August 2011, he made his debut in Serie B with Juve Stabia in the home match lost 2–1 against Verona.
-Afterward, he had spells on loan at several Serie B teams including Modena, Padova and Carpi.
+On 31 August 2011, he made his debut in Serie B with Juve Stabia, losing 2–1 at home against Verona.
+Afterward, he had spells on loan at several Serie B teams, including Modena, Padova and Carpi.